muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_PHP.md

 any *SYS_Array_A* having at most 32 elements such that each of its elements in turn is *attribute asset* (any **Any** artifact) and its corresponding *attribute name* is the ordinal position of that element;
-this format can express any **Kit** which has only normalized ordered attributes and which has 0..32 attributes, so to specify 33 or more attributes, the general format must be used.
+this format can express any **Kit** which has only normalized positional attributes and which has 0..32 attributes, so to specify 33 or more attributes, the general format must be used.